Our History

 Scroll Down

-Over 60 Years of Putting People First
+Seven Decades of Putting People First

 No matter the product or service, Worthington puts people first.
 Since its founding in 1955, Worthington has operated on a philosophy rooted in the Golden Rule, which serves as the basis for an unwavering commitment to the customer, supplier and shareholder, and as the Company's foundation for one of the strongest employee-employer partnerships in American industry.